Napa County pot legalization effort nears milestone

-Napa County doesn't allow cannabis grows, but one group looking to change via the ballot box may be be nearing a milestone.
+Napa County doesn't allow cannabis grows, but one group looking to change that via the ballot box may be nearing a milestone.

-Eric Sklar, CEO and founding board member of the Napa Valley Cannabis Association, also the owner of cannabis company Fumé, on Monday evening updated farmers, cannabis business people and other professionals on the effort to put the matter before the county's voters.
+Eric Sklar, founding board member of the Napa Valley Cannabis Association and CEO of cannabis company Fumé, on May 20 updated farmers, cannabis business people and other professionals on the effort to put the matter before the county's voters.

-He later told the Business Journal that his organization started collecting signatures Friday and had 3,500 as of Sunday night.
+He later told the Business Journal that his organization started collecting signatures on Friday, May 17, and had 3,500 as of Sunday night, May 19.
 That's out of 5,300 valid signatures needed by late September to qualify for the March ballot.

-The group plans to turn in about 7,500 next Wednesday, May 29, more than three months early, Sklar said.
+The group plans to turn in about 7,500 on Wednesday, May 29, more than three months early, Sklar said.

 The ballot effort came after the Napa County Board of Supervisors refused to debate the issue, Sklar said.